-Military members who serve for 20 or more years, and retire and receive a portion of their base pay each month for the rest of their lives.
-For details about military retirement pay, see Understanding Military Retirement Pay.
+Military members who serve for 20 or more years and retire will receive a portion of their base pay each month for the rest of their lives.

-The purpose of a reenlistment bonus to entice members to reenlist into jobs which are experiencing critical shortages.
+The purpose of a reenlistment bonus is to entice members to reenlist into jobs that are experiencing critical shortages.

 - This same job pays extremely well in the civilian world, which entices many experienced people to get out and make more money.

 - The job sucks.

 It's probably best not to choose a job based upon enlistment/reenlistment bonus amounts.
 Such money is spent fast and is then gone.
 It's better to base your preferences based on your personal interests.
 You'll be much happier in the long run.